urbit/urbit.org-reloaded/content/using/install.md

 It’s a good idea to store your keys redundantly in case one method fails.
 If you deem a key to be valuable enough, you can shard it into thirds and store each third in secure, geographically distributed locations.
 Consider these storage media options:

-- Storing the secret on a hardware wallet (such as a Trezor or Ledger) that is never connected to a networked machine.
+- Storing the secret on a hardware wallet that is never connected to a networked machine.
-- There are products that let you store the key on steel (such as Cryptosteel or BILLFODL).
+- There are products that let you store the key on steel.
 This medium is resistant to both water damage and fire damage.

 ### Getting a Star's Keyfile